Author: Pim Dickson

 Antirrhinum

-The classic Snapdragon mixes provide a colourful and enjoyable unpredictability, however there are now alternatives that provide great single colour choices.
-Liberty Classic Mixed for example is available in seven distinct colours.
+Traditional Snapdragons are known for their vibrant but unpredictable colour mixes; however, there are now single-colour alternatives for those wanting a more controlled flower display.
+Liberty Classic Mixed is available in seven distinct colours, allowing you to design your garden as precisely as you wish.
 This option is also more productive than the original Antirrhinum.
 For a smaller, dwarf variety, which is ideal for containers, take a look at Magic Carpet Mixed.

 Alyssum